 The family of Jarvis would like to extend a special thanks to the staff at the Renaissance in Appleton as well AseraCare hospice for the care and compassion given to Jarvis and his family during his stay at the facility.

-To send flowers to Jarvis' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jarvis Dean Girard, please visit our floral store.